nikitavoloboev/data/docs/focusing/habits.md

 Habits in general help guide myself towards living more [happy](../life/happiness.md).
 Habits are chosen with care and adapted with experience.
 They should be quite lightweight in that I can follow the habits no matter where I am in the world, even if away from home.

 In the past I used used [Streaks](https://streaksapp.com) app.
-With wcich I made sure to complete my 6 daily habits.
+With which I made sure to complete my 6 daily habits.

 ![](https://i.imgur.com/yEVoYit.png)